Reporting an Issue in Alfresco Community Edition

 - In the Affects Version/s field, mark every version of Alfresco where you have observed the problem.

 The ALF project has an issue type 'Improvement Request'.
 This is used for requesting an enhancement to the system that includes new functionality and is not a fix to existing intended behavior.
 Unless an enhancement request is for a part of the product that is already on our roadmap, or is otherwise requested by our paying customers, we are unlikely to prioritize these issues.
 The best way to request a product enhancement is to purchase a support subscription and raise the enhancement request through support.

 If you decide to create an 'Improvement Request', make sure to follow the guidelines for reporting bugs, but in the Description field use this template:

 - The desired behavior

-- The business case for making the enhancement (i.e. who is going to pay for it)
+- The business case for making the enhancement (i.e. how will it increase sales)

 - Any workarounds in the current product

-The best way to correct the documentation is to submit through the feedback form on the relevant page of the documentation.
+The best way to improve the documentation is to submit using the feedback form on the relevant page of the documentation.

-System security is one of our highest priorities and we understand security is important to our customers and partners as well.
-To follow are some guidelines on reporting a security issue to us and how to ensure that we get as much information on the vulnerability as possible.
-This will enable us to properly investigate, possibly reproduce and rate the severity of the issue before passing through to engineering for fixing.
-It will also allow for a faster overall service.
+System security is one of our highest priorities as we understand security is a requirement to our customers and partners.
+When reporting a security issue, we need to get enough information on the vulnerability to properly investigate, reproduce, and rate the severity of the issue before passing through to engineering for fixing.

 - Before raising a new security related issue, please search the issue tracker to ensure that the vulnerability has not already been addressed.